FHanus/ESP-IDF-Notes/ESP32 Software Setup/PlatformIO/README.md

 * There should be "ESPRESSIF ESP32-S3-DEVKITC-1" option in the board selector.
 * Select any framework you are familiar with, "Arduino" should be easier for a beginner user.

+# ✨ ESP32 PlatformIO Setup on Ubuntu 22.04
+This part of the repository describes the necessary steps of setting up PlatformIO for ESP32 programming.

+## Visual Studio Code installation

+## VS Code PlatformIO installation

+## Setup PlatformIO for ESP32s3